On the enumeration of the set of numerical semigroups with fixed Frobenius number and fixed number of second kind gaps: -semigroups with a fixed Frobenius number

 Let us illustrate both of the above results with an example.

 \begin{example} We want to compute all the irreducible numerical semigroups with Frobenius number $11$.
 For that, we build the tree $\mathrm{G}(\mathcal{I}(11))$ starting at its root $\mathrm{C}(11)=\langle 6,7,8,9,10 \rangle$ and adding to the known vertices their children (that are given by Proposition~\ref{prop35}).
-Thus we have the following tree (for more details see Example~2.10 of \cite{forum}).
+Thus we have the tree of Figure~\ref{fig2} (for more details see Example~2.10 of \cite{forum}).

 \end{example}